-- Appeal Upheld - Citation Dismissed: appeal was approved and no further action is needed; if the appeal is granted, but the appellant prepaid the citation, a refund check will be issued and received within 3 to 4 weeks
+- Appeal Upheld - Citation Dismissed: appeal was approved and no further action is needed; if the appeal is granted, but the appellant prepaid the citation, a refund will be issued

-- Fine Reduced - Unpaid/Paid: the citation's fine has been reduced and any remaining balance is due if not already paid; if prepaid, then a refund check will be issued and received within 3 to 4 weeks.
+- Fine Reduced - Unpaid/Paid: the citation's fine has been reduced and any remaining balance is due if not already paid; if prepaid, then a refund will be issued.

 Parking Citation Appeals Committee

 The Parking Citation Appeals Committee serves as a mediator between Parking and Transportation and individuals that dispute appeal decisions made by Parking and Transportation after they have met criteria for appeal.
-Parking and Transportation affords every person the opportunity to appeal up to four citations they have received in an academic year.
+Parking and Transportation affords the opportunity to appeal up to four citations received in an academic year.
 That does not mean that they will be dismissed four times nor does that mean that the appeal that is submitted will meet the criteria for a valid reason to be considered for appeal.

-Individuals complete the appeal online via OneStop and it is forwarded to Parking and Transportation's appeals coordinator.
+Individuals complete the appeal online via Pirate Port and it is forwarded to Parking and Transportation's appeals coordinator.
 An appeal decision is based upon information the individual states in the appeal, the individuals' parking history and the number of times Parking and Transportation has addressed the same violation with the individual.
-Should an individual wish to dispute an appeal decision that was made by Parking and Transportation that was deemed eligible for consideration, they may request in writing to appear before the Citation Appeals Committee.
+Should an individual wish to dispute an appeal decision made by Parking and Transportation that was deemed eligible for consideration, they may request in writing to have their appeal decision reviewed by the Citation Appeals Committee.
 An email can be sent to email@example.com.
 The Citation Appeals Committee acts as a mediator between the individual and Parking and Transportation.
-They review the initial appeal, the appeal decision that was made by Parking and Transportation and hear any additional information from the appellant.
-Based on the information they receive, the Citation Appeals Committee renders a final decision on the appeal.
+They review the initial appeal and the appeal decision that was made by Parking and Transportation.
+Based on this information, the Citation Appeals Committee renders a final decision on the appeal.

 If Parking and Transportation is uncomfortable making a decision on an appeal, they may present it to the committee to render a decision without the individual present.
 This may occur when an individual has been excessively hostile either in person or in the written appeal.